-Workplace romances can lead to long-term relationships—and even marriage—but they also can also result in uncomfortable situations for the people involved in the relationship, as well as their co-workers.
+Workplace romances can lead to long-term relationships—and even marriage—but they can also result in uncomfortable situations for the people involved as well as their co-workers.

-In the worst case scenario, intertwining business and pleasure could result in an unplanned, unwanted job search — people can get fired due to workplace relationships or be forced to resign because of a relationship gone wrong.
+In the worst-case scenario, intertwining business and pleasure could result in an unplanned, unwanted job search, as people can get fired due to workplace relationships or be forced to resign because of a relationship gone wrong.

 That said, office romances do happen.
-(Just ask Bill and Melinda Gates, who met on the job.)
 Given how much time people spend at work, it's not so surprising that people may develop crushes or fall in love.